Real estate can be an exhilarating profession.

 Call to Action

 No property description is complete without a thoughtful call to action.
 How do you want the prospect to follow up?
 Is it by attending an open house?
-Or would you prefer them contact you, the listing agent?
+Or would you prefer them to contact you, the listing agent?
 Whatever the case may be, be specific with your call to action.
-This is the critical real estate lead generation of a property description.
+This is critical to lead generation for real estate property.

 Property Description Examples